 What Is Chemical Pollution?

 Nowadays, we hear more and more about the problem of chemical pollution.
 But what is chemical pollution, how big an issue is it and more importantly, how can it affect our daily lives?
-Chemical pollution – definition Chemical pollution vs environment Chemical pollution vs human health Chemical pollution – definition Chemical pollution is the increased […]
+Key Points Chemical pollution occurs when harmful, man-made synthetic chemicals enter and build up in the natural environment.
+The widespread use, transport, […]

 Nowadays, we hear more and more about the problem of chemical pollution.
 But what is chemical pollution, how big an issue is it and more importantly, how can it affect our daily lives?